What Is Commercial Health Insurance?

 • Commercial health insurance plans usually require monthly premiums and may have deductibles and copayments.

-• These plans offer a wide range of coverage options, including doctor visits, hospital stays, and prescription drugs.
+• These plans offer various coverage options, including doctor visits, hospital stays, and prescription drugs.

 • Commercial health insurance can be purchased through employers or directly from insurance companies.